 Here are some well-located hotels, guesthouses, and hostels near Seljalandsfoss worth considering:

 Seljalandsfoss Horizons: Located just 2 kilometers away, this hotel boasts a prime position.
-Its modern and cozy rooms are filled with natural light, featuring large windows and warm wood details.
-A delicious continental breakfast is served daily, and the views of the falls are simply spectacular!
+Rooms are modern and filled with natural light — large windows and warm wood details give the place a clean, comfortable feel.
+A continental breakfast is served daily, and the views of the falls are hard to beat.

 👉 Make a booking: Seljalandsfoss Horizons